 Transport and Main Roads will require a joint venture deed to be completed and signed by all parties to the joint venture.
 The deed is to be submitted with the application prior to approval of prequalification application.
-A draft copy of the joint venture deed can be obtained by e-mailing contractorprequal@tmr.qld.gov.au or calling (07) 3066 2047.
+A draft copy of the joint venture deed can be obtained by e-mailing contractorprequal@tmr.qld.gov.au.